TritonDataCenter/node-triton/README.md

 an SSH key uploaded.
 The SSH key is used to identify and secure SSH access to containers and other resources in Triton.

-If you do not already have an account on Joyent Public Cloud, sign up [here](https://www.joyent.com/public-cloud).

 ### API endpoint

 Each data center has a single CloudAPI endpoint.
-For Joyent Public Cloud, you can find the list of data centers [here](https://docs.joyent.com/public-cloud/data-centers).
+For MNX Public Cloud, you can find the list of data centers [here](https://docs.mnx.io/data-centers).
 For private cloud implementations, please consult the private cloud operator for the correct URL.
 Have the URL handy as you'll need it in the next step.

 ### Installation